luyan461/Linear_Regression_with_Feature_Selection/README.md

-# Exploratory_Data_Analysis
+# Linear_Regression_with_Feature_Selection
-This is the class project of my statistics course *Intermediate Data Analysis*, and the main focus of this project is about Exploratory Data Analysis with various fundamental concepts in linear regression using RStudio.
+In this project, we are going to implement and discuss Exploratory Data Analysis with various fundamental concepts in linear regression using RStudio.

 **Keywords**: Linear regression, diagnostic plots, multicollinearity, model selection criteria, stepwise regression algorithms